 Two artists, two disciplines, but a shared fondness for enigmatic architecture.
-This autumn, Escher in The Palace will bring together the work of artist M.C.
+In winter 2019/2020, Escher in The Palace brought together the work of artist M.C.
 Escher (1898 – 1972) and the sculptures of contemporary artist and architect David Umemoto (1975) for the first time.

 Canadian artist David Umemoto balances on the line between sculpture and architecture.
 He began his career as an architect.
 For years, he worked on architectural projects, but gradually gained an interest in working on a smaller scale, namely creating objects.
 A year in Indonesia officially steered him in a different direction, when he shifted his focus from architecture to sculpture.